How Effective are Large Language Models in Generating Software Specifications?: RQ3: Comparative Failure Diagnosis

-\paragraph{Poorly Phrased} It refers to instances where the original documents or comments are poorly written, ambiguous, or hard to understand even for humans.
+\mypara{Poorly Phrased} It refers to instances where the original documents or comments are ambiguous, poorly written, or hard to understand.
 Rewriting the sentence to clarify its meaning enables LLMs to generate correct answers.
-According to Fig.~\ref{fig:rootcause}, 13\% of \basemodel's failures are due to this reason.
+According to Fig.~\ref{fig:rootcause}, it contributs to 6\% of \basemodel's failures.

-\paragraph{Others} We group the non-prevalent categories as \q{others}, including \q{contradictory document} and \q{Unclear}, which together takes only 3\% of the \basemodel's failures.
-The former refers to buggy or self-contradictory comments or documents, causing discrepancies between dataset annotations and LLM-generated specifications.
-We identified one buggy document and reported it to the developers. \q{Unclear} indicates failures with unclear root causes, which we fail to fix despite various attempts.
+\mypara{Others} We group less common categories as \q{others}, including \q{contradictory document} and \q{unclear}, accounting for 6\% of \basemodel's failures.
+The former refers to buggy or self-contradictory comments or documents, causing discrepancies between dataset annotations and LLM-generated specifications. \q{Unclear} indicates failures with unclear root causes, which we fail to fix despite various attempts.